-James Dwyer, Ph.D., is Associate Professor of Bioethics and Humanities.
+James Dwyer, Ph.D., is a Professor of Bioethics and Humanities.
 He also holds a joint appointment in the Department of Public Health and serves on the Ethics Consultation Service.
 He earned a doctorate in philosophy at the University of California, Irvine.

 Dr. Dwyer teaches in the course on Excellence in Care (formerly ELSIM) and in the course on Clinical Bioethics.
 With Dr. Faber-Langendoen, he has developed and teaches two electives on Physicians and Social Responsibility.
 He also teaches public health ethics in a required course for MPH students.